arduino/help-center-content/content/Arduino Cloud/Arduino IoT Cloud/Add-and-connect-a-device-to-IoT-Cloud.md

 ### Step 1: Add the device

-1. Open Arduino IoT Cloud and open the [Devices tab](https://create.arduino.cc/iot/devices).
+1. Go to Arduino IoT Cloud and open the [Devices tab](https://create.arduino.cc/iot/devices).

 2. Click the **Add Device** button in the top-right or middle of the page.